lamba01/lamba01/README.md

 - 👋 Hi, I’m John, a website developer
 - 👀 I’m interested in website development
-- 🌱 I’m currently working with React, Nextjs and Node.js
+- 🌱 I’m currently working with JavaScript
 - 💞️ I’m looking to collaborate on any web development project
 - Portfolio → johncodes.xyz